PostHog/posthog.com/contents/tutorials/stripe-payment-data.md

 ---
-title: Getting payment and revenue data from Stripe
+title: How to get Stripe payment and revenue data
 sidebar: Docs
 showTitle: true
 author: ['ian-vanagas']